 According to the study, based on data collected from the 2015 National Survey on Drug Use and Health, close to 92 million people (38 percent) used prescription opioids in the prior year.
 Of these, about 11.5 million misused the drugs, and 1.9 million had an opioid use disorder.

 Most people (63.4 percent) who misused these medications reported doing so to relieve physical pain.
 About 41 percent who misused opioids obtained them for free from a friend or relative.
 Misuse is defined as use of a medication without a prescription, for a reason other than as directed by a physician, or in greater amounts, more often, or longer than prescribed.

-Arrowhead Lodge Recovery is a residential-only gender specific rehab for men, baby boomers and older.
+Arrowhead Lodge Recovery is a gender specific rehab for men, baby boomers and older.
 Our treatment facility is located in the beautiful mountains above Prescott, Arizona.
 We have chosen to keep our facility small – and staff to client ratio large.

 In addition to allopathic medicine, Dr. Ashby has training in alternative medicine from the Southwest Institute of Healing Arts.
 He is available to Arrowhead Lodge Recovery clients for physical medicine, pain medicine and addiction medicine.

 Arrowhead Lodge Recovery Rehab for Men